-Take a virtual tour of Congress Street, or find a walking tour that will bring fresh air during social distancing measures!
+Take a virtual tour of Congress Street, or find a walking tour!

 Ongoing The Mechanics' Hall Library is open for "curbside" service!
 You can pick up new titles and return old ones.
 Please visit our website for more details, but here are the basics: Curbside hours: Tuesdays & Thursdays 10:00 am - 3:00pm.
 Wednesdays 10:00 am - 2:45 pm Curbside Basics: 1.
 Send us an email at firstname.lastname@example.org or call us at (207)773-8396 during our curbside hours to request items.
 Please limit your request to five items.
 2. A staff member or volunteer will call you back when your materials are ready to pick up.
 Your books will be placed on a table in a bag with your name on it right outside the library doors on the 2nd floor.
 3. When you arrive at Mechanics' Hall please follow the instructions on the glass door to gain access and pick up your books.
 You must wear a mask to gain entry and there is no browsing at this time.
 No exceptions.
 We ask that you pick up your books and exit the building.
 Please note: Any requests received over voicemail might experience a delay in processing.
 Calling during the curbside hours helps staff get books out faster!